What Is an Elimination Diet?

 An elimination diet is a meal plan that avoids or removes certain foods or ingredients so you can find out what you might be sensitive to or allergic to.

 It isn’t about weight loss.
-You aren’t out to delete unneeded calories or drop some extra pounds.
+You aren’t out to cut extra calories or drop some extra pounds.

 The most common reason for an elimination diet is because you and your doctor think certain foods may be the reason for your allergy symptoms.
 You’ll need to partner with your doctor on this and make sure that you still get all the nutrients you need.

 Don’t do it if you have a serious food allergy or have had a severe allergic reaction called anaphylaxis.
 If you have, you need to know your trigger food as soon as possible so you can avoid it.
 Talk with your doctor about that.
 Blood and skin tests can identify some food allergies.
 You may need them before you can safely try an elimination diet on your own.

 There are two parts to an elimination diet:

 The first step is to stop eating the suspicious foods.
 You’ll need to read food labels carefully and ask how foods are prepared at restaurants.
 Keep a food diary and write down everything you eat, and note how you feel after you eat them.

 Continue in this phase for at least 2 to 4 weeks.
 Wait for your symptoms to go away for at least 5 days before you move on to the next phase.
 Your doctor will watch you while you try this.